scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Enjoyed it at work, and then again later for dinner.
 I had a normal breakfast and did go out with friends to grab a drink and had a bit of pizza, so no all soylent day yet. that will be tomorrow though.
-Still, not having any problems with being hungry after subtituing in Soylent for a meal, I guess that's all the protein in it.
+Still, not having any problems with being hungry after substituing in Soylent for a meal, I guess that's all the protein in it.

 ### Day 9: